azalinux/realvnc-server-aarch64-manjaro/README.md

 # realvnc-server-aarch64
-Real VNC Server for Raspberry Pi4 64bit AARCH64
+Real VNC Server for Raspberry Pi4 64bit Manjaro AARCH64

-This AUR package will install Realvnc Server aarch64 package on any ArchLinux based ARM64 installation on a Raspberry Pi4.
+This AUR package will install Realvnc Server aarch64 package on any Manjaro ArchLinux based ARM64 installation on a Raspberry Pi4.

 Has been tested on all flavours of Manajaro ARM64 flavours using a 8gb Raspberry Pi 4b.
 Has also been tried on XFCE, MATE & KDE Plasma desktop flavours.
-This should work on any vanilla ArchLiux ARM64 install too!

 BEFORE YOU INSTALL THIS PACKAGE: